-Priyanka Chopra Reveals What Hubby Nick Jonas Did When He Missed Her While She Was Travelling!
+Priyanka Chopra Reveals What Hubby Nick Jonas Does When He Misses Her While She's Travelling!

 Priyanka Chopra Makes A Cute Confession About Nick

 When quizzed if Nick is catching up with her Bollywood films, PeeCee revealed, "Hmnn...not really.
 He watched Mary Kom by himself one day.
 I was travelling and he called me and said, ‘Babe, I am missing you, so I am watching your movie'.
-I thought that was really sweet."
+I thought that was really sweet." (sic)

 Priyanka Didn't Know Much About Jonas Brothers Before She Met Nick